Azure-Samples/azureai-samples/quickstart.md

 ## Setup your Azure AI Hub and Agent project

-TThe following section will show you how to set up an [Azure AI hub and project](https://learn.microsoft.com/azure/ai-studio/quickstarts/get-started-playground) by:
+The following section will show you how to set up an [Azure AI hub and project](https://learn.microsoft.com/azure/ai-studio/quickstarts/get-started-playground) by:

 1. Creating an Azure AI Hub to set up your app environment and network HOBO resources